JetNeighbors/JetNeighbors/README.md

 ## Ian Thomas Chapman
 **`Data Storyteller👨🏽‍💻📈/ Tree-Hugger 🌍♻️/ S.T.E.M.
 Dad🔬🤖`**

-I'm a father, husband, data analyst & citizen of planet Earth,
+I'm a father, husband, citizen and data-analyst,
 eager to collaborate with individuals looking to make a
 positive impact on the world around them.